Skip to main content

 When you run out

-If your team uses its full reviewed-line capacity, new GitHub PR AI reviews pause until the next reset.
+If your team uses its full reviewed-line capacity, new GitHub PR AI reviews pause until the next reset or until you add more capacity.
 Existing comments stay on PRs, and replying to cubic still works.
 Other features are unaffected by this reviewed-line quota because they have their own limits.
+Paid workspaces can use flex capacity to keep reviews running automatically after included usage runs out.
+Flex capacity costs $30 per 10,000 extra reviewed lines, is billed only as used, and stops at the monthly spend limit you set.

 Tips to reduce usage